Click here to install in Mozilla Firefox

 The Zone Picker allows you to browse virtually all the world’s time zones by geographic region.
 Expand a continent to browse countries or cities in that continent.
 Click on one or more zones to select them, then add them to your Watchlist by drag-and-drop, or by clicking the ‘Add to Watchlist button’.
 You can also quickly add a zone to your Watchlist by double-clicking it.

 You can also add a zone to the Watchlist via Search Cities: just begin typing the city or place name, and click on the desired search result to add it to the Watchlist.

-- Click the location’s name to edit it; a location can have no name if you like
+- Click a location’s name to edit it; a location can have no name if you like

-- Click the information icon to the right of the name to view more information about the location’s time zone, such as future Daylight Saving Time changes and a Google Maps link
+- information: click to view more information about the location’s time zone, such as future Daylight Saving Time changes and a Google Maps link

 - Time format: choose your preferred time format from the dropdown menu, or [advanced] specify a custom time format (click the help icon to the right of this box to open up a custom time format ‘cheat-sheet’).
 This time format applies to all location that don’t have a custom time format

 - Statusbar – top/bottom/left/right: you can position the statusbar at the top or bottom of the browser window, and have the clocks aligned to the left or right.
 Additionally you can completely disable the statusbar, if you find it is interfering with web pages; you can still access your clocks via the FoxClocks button next to the address bar.

 - Time zone db: FoxClocks automatically checks for updates to its internal time zone database every week, but you can also force a manual check here.